vanilla-reforged/vmangos-docker/README.md

 user@local:vmangos-docker$ .\05-create-database-yesilcms.sh
 ```

-After the script has finished, you should have a running installation and
+After the scripts have finished, you should have a running installation and
 can create your first account by attaching to the `vmangos_mangos` service:

 ```sh